dignome/ns2-rev/README.md

 See notes for more information.

-Also useful is the udpreplaygo repo - can use it to replay a game from client connect to map change (if it dosn't crash). https://github.com/dignome/udpreplaygo
+Also useful is the udpreplaygo repo - can use it to replay a game from client connect to map change (if it doesn't crash). https://github.com/dignome/udpreplaygo

 This project is intended for **educational, research, and interoperability purposes only**.